beNative/FreeTools/README.md

 ### File management tools
 | | |
 |-|-|
-[Everything](https://www.voidtools.com/) | Locate files and folders by name instantly.
-[ReNamer](http://www.den4b.com/news/2416/renamer-6-9)|A powerful and flexible file renaming tool [Rename Master](http://www.joejoesoft.com/vcms/108/)|A freeware utility designed to rename multiple files with a just few clicks
+[Everything](https://www.voidtools.com/) | Locate files and folders by name instantly [ReNamer](http://www.den4b.com/news/2416/renamer-6-9)|A powerful and flexible file renaming tool [Rename Master](http://www.joejoesoft.com/vcms/108/)|A freeware utility designed to rename multiple files with a just few clicks
 [grepWin](https://tools.stefankueng.com/grepWin.html)|A simple search and replace tool which can use regular expressions to do its job